 In 2020, the Malaysian Government announced four stimulus packages worth RM305 billion to keep the economy running against the backdrop of a global pandemic.
 Coupled with the initiatives under Budget 2021, it was hoped that 2021 would be a year of swift economic recovery given Malaysia’s past success in managing the Covid-19 outbreak.
 However, record high cases and widespread community infection had necessitated the re-imposition of the Movement Control Order (MCO 2.0) and a declaration of a National Emergency, the first of its kind for the country in this century.

 In response to these new developments, the Malaysian Government has announced the PERMAI Assistance Package worth RM15 bil.
 This round of economic assistance aims to at provide vital support to businesses and the general public who may be affected by MCO 2.0.
-Continued cash assistance to selected groups, improvements in the i-Sinar program, tax reliefs for screening and detection, and the loan moratorium extensions stand out as key policy announcements to help uplift the ailing Malaysian economy amid this crisis.
+Continued cash assistance to selected groups, improvements in the i-Sinar program, tax reliefs for screening and detection, and loan moratorium extensions stand out as key policy announcements to help uplift the ailing Malaysian economy amid this crisis.

-Despite many hoping that that 2021 would see a return to “business-as-usual” practices, it seems that greater uncertainties now lie ahead.
+Despite many hoping that 2021 would see a return to “business-as-usual” practices, it seems that greater uncertainties now lie ahead.
 For now, the only thing that remains certain is that economic challenges remain and may only abate once global vaccine rollouts have reached optimum levels.
 In the meantime, taxpayers are faced with further economic uncertainties along with questions as to how these initiatives will help them weather this storm.

 Key Highlights at a Glance